silviucpp/etrie/README.md

 ok_trie: 5.42 GB
 ```

-**Note:** The test employs the line index as a value, which is an `integer`. `etrie` stores values of types such as `atom`, `numeric`, or `binary string` as native data (`uint64`, `int64`, or `double` for atoms and numeric data, and `std::string` for binary strings).
-It's essential to note that there may be some additional overhead introduced by the wrappers and the use of `std::variant` (a C++ type-safe `union`).
-But for other data types like lists, tuples, etc., the storage is done by encoding the value using `erlang:term_to_binary`, which may contribute to additional CPU usage and memory consumption.
+**Note:** The test employs the line index as a value, which is an `integer` and stored by `etrie` as a native data type.
+For other values lie tuples, lists, (see `Implementation Details` section) there might be additional overhead caused by `term_to_binary` encoding.

 ## Tests